aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/general/using-a-common-button-to-submit-grid-data/_index.md

 {{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-Articles-UsingCommonSubmitButton.aspx-UsingCommonSubmitButton.cs" >}}
 ### **3. Running the Application**
 Now, you can compile and run your application by pressing Ctrl+F5 and page will be opened in a new browser window.
-Let's add some values to GridWeb and press Submit Grid Data to Server button and you would see occuring a postback to update and validate GridWeb data.
+Let's add some values to GridWeb and press Submit Grid Data to Server button and you would see occurring a postback to update and validate GridWeb data.
 ## **Conclusion**
 {{% alert color="primary" %}}